 This Docklands-based office is determined to work around the needs of individual workers at Medibank Place.
 More than 26 types of work settings include quiet indoor spaces, wi-fi-enabled balconies, standing spots and collaborative hubs.
 Guided tours will be running continuously throughout the day.

 The Grand Hotel – Hotel Windsor

-One of the first heritage hotels in the world and the only surviving hotel of its type in Australia, explore the secrets of The Hotel Windsor.
+Explore the secrets of The Hotel Windsor – one of the first heritage hotels in the world and the only surviving hotel of its type in Australia.
 The grand staircase, fire floor staircase landing and grand ballroom will be open to the public.
 Pre-booking is required for tours.